SourceAura/sourceaura.github.io/content/posts/web-dev.md

 I've decided to challenge myself.
 Life's been a bit hectic here lately.

-But with world's dusts settle slight per say I feel compelled to redouble both my aspirations and my efforts toward them.
+But with the world's dusts settling slightly per say I feel compelled to redouble both my aspirations and my efforts toward them.

 Code.
 Create.
 Repeat.